 (d) form or establish subsidiaries or appoint agents in Australia and elsewhere for the purposes of marketing internationally things containing or associated with gold.

-[Section 50 amended by No. 10 of 1990 s.
+[Section 50 amended: No. 10 of 1990 s.
 26.]

 51. Managing director of GoldCorp

 (1) The Board may, with the approval of the Minister, appoint a person to be the managing director of GoldCorp.